Updated 24 March 2020

 Onboard preventive measures

 It is very important to raise the awareness amongst crew members so that they are aware of the risks, how the virus can be spread, and precautions to be taken.
-The IMO has provided some advice for seafarers and shipping.
-Many Flag States have also highlighted the importance of ensuring seafarers are properly informed, such as the Directorate General of Shipping in India.
-In general, ships’ crews are recommended to:
+The IMO has provided some advice for seafarers and shipping, so have flag states world-wide.
+In summary, ships’ crews are recommended to:

 Onboard mitigating measures